Speaker: Rev. CJ McGregor

 The Moral Arc: From Parker to Ghandi to King

 Theodore Parker was a Unitarian minister and prominent American Transcendentalist born in 1810 who called for the abolition of slavery.
-In 1853 a collection of “Ten Sermons of Religion” by Parker was published and the third sermon titled “Of Justice and the Conscience” included figurative … read more.
+In 1853 a collection of “Ten Sermons of Religion” by Parker was published and the third sermon titled “Of Justice and the Conscience” included figurative language about the arc of the moral universe: “Look at the … Continue reading The Moral Arc: From Parker to Ghandi to King

 Expulsion of the Undesired